 3. White bread – This is another carb load.
 Eat it sparingly and consider substituting it for brown or wheat bread.

 5. Stew – Look at all that oil!
 The tastier the stew, the more unhealthy it likely is for you.
-In addition to cholesterol problems like above, it can also promote stomach ulcers and heart burn.
+In addition to potentially contributing to cholesterol problems, it can also promote stomach ulcers and heart burn.
 Avoid it to have a good night’s sleep free of heartburn.